Donald O. Hebb: The Organization of Behavior (1949)

 Hebb combined up-to-date data about behavior and the brain into a single theory.
 And, while the understanding of the anatomy of the brain did not advance much since the development of the older theories on the operation of the brain, he was still able to piece together a theory that got a lot of the important functions of the brain right.

 Hebb's theory became known as Hebbian theory and the models which follow this theory are said to exhibit "Hebbian learning."
 He proposed a neurophysiological account of learning and memory based in a simple principle:

-When an axon of cell A is near enough to excite cell B and repeatedly or persistently takes part in firing it, some growth process or metabolic change takes place in one or both cells such that A's efficiency, as one of the cells firing B, is increased.

 This is often paraphrased as "Neurons that fire together wire together."
 It is commonly referred to as Hebb's Law.

 The combination of neurons which could be grouped together as one processing unit, Hebb referred to as "cell-assemblies".
 And their combination of connections made up the ever-changing algorithm which dictated the brain's response to stimuli.

 Not only did Hebb's model for the working of the mind influence how psychologists understood the processing of stimuli within the mind but also it opened up the way for the creation of computational machines that mimicked the biological processes of a living nervous system.
 And while the dominant form of synaptic transmission in the nervous system was later found to be chemical, modern artificial neural networks are still based on the transmission of signals via electrical impulses that Hebbian theory was first designed around.